FIYINT/PROCUREMENT_ANALYSIS/README.md

 # PERFORMANCE-ANALYSIS-OIL-
-This is project was done with Power BI to show the performance of oil rigs in different locations and in 1 month
+This is project was done with Power BI to analyze procurement of Health equipments across sevral hospitals and suppliers